 Ultimately, an IP law firms’ ability to attract and secure new…and retain existing clients, particularly among increasingly frugal, discriminating, and cautious prospective buyers of external business services, can rapidly emerge from operational clarity that articulates viable strategies to achieve greater value, create new sources of revenue, and enhance competitive position, presented in readily actionable contexts that exceed each client’s expectations!

-Michael D. Moberly May 2, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly May 2, 2018 St. Louis email@example.com ‘The Business Intangible Asset Blog’ since May 2006, http://kpstrat.com/blog where attention span, business realities, and solutions meet.